jitsi/docker-jitsi-meet/README.md

 ``docker-compose exec prosody /bin/bash``

-Once in the container, run the following command to create a user:
+Once in the container, run the following command to create a user, replace `[username]` with what you want:

-``prosodyctl --config /config/prosody.cfg.lua register username meet.jitsi passsword``
+``prosodyctl --config /config/prosody.cfg.lua adduser [username]@meet.jitsi passsword``

 The command then asks for a password interactively.